 Lucretius: On the Nature of Things – Following closely behind Diogenes Laertius in significance is the lengthy poem in which Lucretius faithfully captures Epicurean doctrine, probably as originally written in narrative form in Epicurus’ “On Nature.”
 This poem was written for an audience well versed in the details of life and culture in the Roman world of the first century BC, so it can be confusing unless you first understand the general outlines of the philosophy and the topics you can expect to encounter.
 That makes the poem a poor place to start one’s reading into Epicurus, but an excellent place to go once you understand the basics.
 The version used in the Lucretius Today Podcast, along with Munro and Bailey is here.
 My new favorite public domain version in terms of understandable text, good footnotes, and side-by-side Latin and English is the Daniel Browne (publisher) version from 1743.
 Unfortunately this text uses the old “f” for “s” font style – further discussion about this version is here.
 For a new reader, this text is among the most understandable, and precise textual issues can be checked against the later Bailey and Munro versions.
 The Bailey version is here.
 The Munro version is here.
 Also see also this website for a digital transcription of the Munro and Bailey versions.
-If you are looking for the latest and most authoritative edition is by Martin Ferguson Smith.
-The 1743, Munro, Bailey, and Smith are prose and make no effort to render in poetic form.
-I find the poetic versions much less useful, but if you wish such a version, one of the best is Humphries’ “The Way Things Are.”
+If you are looking for the latest and most authoritative copyrighted edition, I suggest the version by Martin Ferguson Smith.
+The 1743, Munro, Bailey, and Smith versions are prose and make no effort to render the text in poetic form.
+If you wish a version that attempts to capture the poetry at the expense of literal accuracy, one of the best is Humphries’ “The Way Things Are.